Marmalade-NG/marmalade-ng/doc/source/policy-blacklist.rst

 ~~~~~~~~~~~~~~
 *token-id* ``string`` *account* ``string`` *→* ``bool``

-Return true if the account is blacklisted for the given token
+Return true if the account is blacklisted for the given token.

 .. code:: lisp